dcmi/dctap/TAPprimer.md

 ## Shapes

 Up to this point we have described an application profile that is a single list of constraints on properties, their usages, and their values.
 A table consisting only of properties and their constraints describes one entity or thing in a metadata model.
 In practice, metadata often describes multiple things with relationships between them.
-A common example is bibliographic metadata which may separately describe books and authors with the relationships between them.
+A common example is bibliographic metadata which may separately describe books, authors and publishers, with the relationships between them.
 Another example is that of products, customers and invoices.
 Yet another defines the common types of entities in a learning environment: professors, students, courses.
 These "things" are often expressed as rectangles in a data diagram:

 ![](https://i.imgur.com/CYftbqf.jpg)